AnonymousMFTracer/Supplementary-Material/readme.md

 While MFTracer demonstrates strong performance in flow coverage and precision, a limited number of false positives were observed in certain real-world tasks.
 To better understand these, we conducted a detailed comparison between MFTracer's tracing outputs and the ground truth dataset.
 Our analysis reveals two primary sources of false positives: *parameter sensitivity* and *token volatility*.

 **Parameter Sensitivity: Depth and Breadth of Topology.**
-As noted in Section III and IV, the reserve ratio parameter directly affects the depth and breadth of the generated fund flow topology.
+As noted in this file's Section III and IV, the reserve ratio parameter directly affects the depth and breadth of the generated fund flow topology.
 An overly conservative or aggressive setting can inflate the scope of simulated flows, resulting in false positives.
 This issue is readily identifiable: by running MFTracer under multiple reserve ratio settings and comparing the topological differences, investigators can isolate spurious branches and quickly discard them.
 This strategy offers a fast and low-effort diagnostic mechanism for tuning the system’s sensitivity.

 **Token Volatility and Temporal Value Drift.**
 A more subtle source of false positives stems from *temporal valuation errors* due to fluctuations in token prices.
 MFTracer's transaction-level fund flow analysis relies on historical USD-denominated token prices to infer monetary value at the moment of each transaction. %This valuation is typically accurate for short-term flows, but becomes less reliable in laundering schemes with longer time spans.